 Jolie, because she is positive for the brca 1 gene and has a significant positive family history for breast cancer, chose, appropriately for her, to mitigate her high risk of developing breast cancer by having a preventative double mastectomy.
 Though always a complex decision medically and emotionally, she is past her childbearing and thus breastfeeding years, and the quality of life given by peace of mind that you’ll more likely be there for your kids is an argument winner for many women over keeping their breasts.
 I totally get this.
 Jolie will likely also have a bilateral ovariectomy as her risk of ovarian cancer is similarly increased as a carrier of this gene.
 But most women will not benefit from brca gene testing as most women do not have it, says the U.S. Preventive Services Task Force, in an updated draft recommendation on screening for brca-related cancer risk.

-So how do the rest of us prevent breast cancer?
+So steps can the rest of us take to prevent breast cancer?
 Clearly a double mastectomy is not indicated for all of us with breasts – it is major surgery with attendant risks and most of us will never develop breast cancer and do not carry the brca 1 or brca 2 genes that increase breast cancer risk.

 Yet we, too, are at risk.
 Are we just meant to be victims of what appears to be Nature’s Roulette?
 Absolutely not!
 While we don’t know exactly what causes breast cancer in any given woman, we do know that breast cancer is likely a complex interplay of genes, genetic damage, and immune health, all of which are influenced by lifestyle, diet, and our environment.